BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors: Abstract

 \section{Abstract}

 We present the {C++} code {\tt BSMPT v2} which is an extension of the previous code {\tt BSMPT} for the calculation of the strength of the electroweak phase transition in extended Higgs sectors.
 The new version {\tt BSMPT v2} includes the features of {\tt BSMPT} and extends the already implemented models (the 2-Higgs-Doublet model (2HDM) in its CP-conserving and CP-violating versions and the Next-to-2HDM) by the Complex Singlet Extension of the Standard Model (CxSM).
-The major upgrade is the implementation of the computation of the baryon asymmetry of the Universe (at present for the C2HDM) in two different approximation, called the \FH and the \VIA approach.
-Furthermore, the possibility of varying the renormalisation scale in the loop-corrected effective potential has been added.
+The major upgrade is the implementation of the computation of the baryon asymmetry of the Universe for the CP-violating 2HDM (C2HDM), which is performed in two different approximations.
 These changes and further smaller modifications are described in this manual.
 Additionally, a detailed explanation of the procedure for the implementation of new models is given, which has also changed with respect to the previous version.